rabbitmq/ra/doc/LOG.md

 To avoid perpetually appending to and ever growing file the WAL periodically "rolls over" to a new file.
-The old file and the mem tables written during the lifetime of that file are passed to the segment writer process that is responsible for flusing the mem tables to per-ra-node specific on disk storage.
+The old file and the mem tables written during the lifetime of that file are passed to the segment writer process that is responsible for flusing the mem tables to per-ra-server specific on disk storage.
 The data is stored in variably sized segments with a fixed number of of log entries.

-When the segment writer has finished flushing all the mem tables for all the Ra nodes that wrote to the WAL file it deletes the WAL file.
+When the segment writer has finished flushing all the mem tables for all the Ra servers that wrote to the WAL file it deletes the WAL file.

 #### The Snapshot Writer

-Ra nodes offload the work of persisting snapshots to the snapshot writer process to that a large snapshot write does not block the Ra node unnecessarily.
-After a Ra node has written a snapshot it can delete any segments that only contain entries with a lower index than the snapshot.
+Ra servers offload the work of persisting snapshots to the snapshot writer process to that a large snapshot write does not block the Ra server unnecessarily.
+After a Ra server has written a snapshot it can delete any segments that only contain entries with a lower index than the snapshot.